au-ts/camkes_to_microkit_guide/README.md

-This repository holds the guide for transitioning from CAmkES to the seL4 Core Platform.
+This repository holds the guide for transitioning seL4 systems built using CAmkES to Microkit.
 Written by Jade Zhou.

 Any feedback is appreciated.